hypebeast/jira-info/README.md

 ## Overview

-`jira-info` is an application that helps you to create changelogs from Jira.
+`jira-info` is an application that helps you to create changelogs from Jira issues and to get some information for Jira issues.

 ## Features